Tgcohce/PDF_Saver/README.md

 # PDF Gathering Discord Bot

 This is a Discord bot written in Python that gathers PDF files from all accessible text channels in a Discord server, logs command usage, tracks bot metrics, and outputs PDF metadata to a CSV file.
 The bot also includes features such as tracking high-confidence duplicate PDFs, unauthorized access handling, and interaction with Google Sheets for storage.
+Created with [Zero_sum](https://github.com/ZeroSums)
 # Features

     Gather PDFs: The bot scans all text channels for PDF attachments and logs information such as the name, CDN link, author, and category into a CSV file.